soroush62/Oil-and-Gas-Pipeline-Monitoring-with-LightningChart-Python/README.md

 LightningChart Python provides a suite of powerful features that are particularly beneficial for visualizing oil and gas data.
 Some of the chart types used in our analysis include:

 - **Point Line Chart**
+A line chart with points marked on the line, ideal for tracking changes over time, such as monthly trends in pipeline incidents.
+It shows both the direction and magnitude of change clearly.
 - **Stacked Bar Chart**
+A bar chart where categories are stacked on top of each other, allowing for the comparison of parts to the whole.
+For example, it can show incidents by liquid type or pipeline type, helping to see category distributions within the total incidents.
 - **Horizontal Bar Chart**
+Similar to a bar chart but oriented horizontally, useful for comparing categories with longer labels or when the focus is on ranking items, such as causes of pipeline incidents.
+It helps highlight the top causes of incidents.
 - **Heatmap**
 - **Radar Chart**
 - **Dual Axis Chart**